chetankumar81/demo_app/README.md

 ---
 1. **Start Game**
 ----
-  Returns json data about the game.
+  Returns json data about whether the game started or not.

 * **URL**